tj-mc/raspberry/README.md

 It's up to you to generating the raspberry file.
 To convert it to JSX, simply run.
 `node ./raspberryToJSX.js path/to/input/file.raspberry.json path/to/output.jsx`

 Your file will be created, or overwritten if it already exists.

+## Performance
+`1000 lines = 86550 chars = 1.0780297ms = 0.00001245557ms /char`

+## Future Improvements
+- Optimise imports
+- Implement conditional renders